 Much like one-hit wonders, terrible movies act as cultural time capsules.
 They can transport viewers to a time and a place so far removed from reality that a plethora of them have or will become terrible classics.
 With failed movies that were supposed to have sequels... not so much.
-More often than not, if a movie flops or earns less than anticipated, studio execs make sure to either erase its tarnished legacy from the minds of moviegoers, or wait a respectable amount of time before rebooting the title.
+When a movie's a big hit, sequel talk is almost invariably around the corner - often with diminishing returns.
+And more often than not, if a movie flops or earns less than anticipated, studio execs make sure to either erase its tarnished legacy from the minds of moviegoers, or wait a respectable amount of time before rebooting the title.
 This can be especially tricky if the aforementioned flop was framed to set up a sequel or establish a cinematic universe.

 Are all of these movies bad?
 Certainly not; some titles, such as John Carter, are examples of arguably good films that didn't live up to box office expectations.
 But Green Lantern on the other hand...